JoshOrndorff/recipes/text/3-entrees/basic-pow.md

 }
 ```

-Anything tye that implements the [`ProvideInherentData` trait](https://substrate.dev/rustdocs/master/sp_inherents/trait.ProvideInherentData.html) may be used here.
-The block authoring logic must supply all inherent's that the runtime expects.
+Anything that implements the [`ProvideInherentData` trait](https://substrate.dev/rustdocs/master/sp_inherents/trait.ProvideInherentData.html) may be used here.
+The block authoring logic must supply all inherents that the runtime expects.
 In this case of this basic-pow chain, that is just the [`TimestampInherentData`](https://substrate.dev/rustdocs/master/sp_timestamp/trait.TimestampInherentData.html) expected by the [timestamp pallet](https://substrate.dev/rustdocs/master/pallet_timestamp/index.html).
 In order to register other inherents, you would call `register_provider` multiple times, and map errors accordingly.

 ## Mining